Maumasi/URL_Shortener/README.md

-#Maumas's Awesome URL Shortener!
+#Maumasi's Awesome URL Shortener!

+Open your terminal if you're on a Unix or Linus machine if you're not already after doing a pull request.
-After doing a pull request install all the **dependancies** and **dev dependancies** the app with the all important **npm install**:
+Install all the **dependancies** and **dev dependancies** for the app with the all important **npm install**:
 ```bash
 $ cd URL_Shortener
 $ npm install
 ```
 </br>

-To run the node.js server you'll have to navigate to the server.js file using the key word node:
+To run the node.js server you'll have to navigate to the server.js file then use the key word node to tell node.js to run the file:
 ```bash
 $  node src/server.js
 ```